huzai786/Reddit-Scrapper/README.md

 * Title
 * Description
 * Post link
-if data is not present: its the value will be null.

 ## Set Up
 1. In the Reddit-Scraper root directory, clone the project using